aws-samples/appmod-partners-serverless/lambda-extensions-demo/README.md

 # Lambda Extensions Demo

-This is a demo of the logging functionality available with [AWS Lambda](https://aws.amazon.com/lambda/) Extensions to send logs directly from Lambda to [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/).
+This is a demo of a sample logging functionality available with [AWS Lambda](https://aws.amazon.com/lambda/) Extensions to send logs directly from Lambda to [Amazon Simple Storage Service (S3)](https://aws.amazon.com/s3/).

+Using AWS Lambda Extensions, you can get granular insights into your Lambda function's performance and receive log streams directly from within the Lambda execution environment, making it easier to perform diagnostics and troubleshooting.
+In this example, you will attach a Lambda extension delivered as a layer to your sample Lambda function.
+The example creates two S3 buckets to store the logs, one to store only function errors and another to store all other logs.
+This allows you to query and troubleshoot all your function errors from a dedicated S3 bucket.
+You can configure SNS on the S3 bucket to receive notifications.

 For more information on the extensions logs functionality, see the blog post [Using AWS Lambda extensions to send logs to custom destinations](https://aws.amazon.com/blogs/compute/using-aws-lambda-extensions-to-send-logs-to-custom-destinations/)